PsChris825/TheAutoBlueprint-CapStone/TheAutoBlueprint-server/CapStoneProposal.md

 ## Browse and Search Parts

 - **Description**: As a casual user, I want to search for parts in the part database.
 I can add details specific to my build, including tools needed and prices from suppliers.
 I can also tag tutorial videos to parts and provide links to suppliers.
-The parts list will auto-populate using the API based on the car that I select.
+The parts list will auto-populate using the API based on the carId that I select.

 - **Precondition**: None.